Motivating Underperformers with Input-based Relative Performance Feedback: Evidence from a Field Experiment

 Doing the Right Thing: The Effect of Rotation Policies on Managers’ Reports about Measure Management

 Co-authored with Eddy Cardinaels and Bart Dierynck

 Measure management, which involves managing performance measures by distorting reporting and operational decisions, is a common problem for firms.
 We examine whether rotation policies facilitate the extraction of information about the occurrence and severity of measure management from business unit managers.
-The results of our experiment show that rotation policies enable firms to compensate business unit managers less for reported information about measure management in their business units.
+Consistent with economic predictions, we find that rotation policies enable firms to compensate business unit managers less for reported information about measure management in their business units.
 Next to this compensation effect, we also find that the prospect of being rotated causes business unit managers to report more information about measure management in their business unit.
-The reporting effect is consistent with our prediction rooted in behavioral economics that the prospect of rotation causes managers to base their reporting decisions more on the increase in welfare reporting generates for the firm and less on the consequences of reporting for their own welfare.
-Our findings suggest that rotation policies have promising benefits for managerial reporting in firms, especially in the context of unit-specific information that is challenging and costly to extract.
+The reporting effect is consistent with our prediction rooted in behavioral economics that the prospect of rotation causes business unit managers to base their reporting decisions more on the welfare implications for the firm and less on the implications for their own welfare.
+Our findings suggest that rotation policies have significant information extraction benefits for firms, especially for unit-specific information that is challenging and costly to extract.